satuhalinen/electronic-devices-jest/6_get_a_product_matching_idTestcases.md

 ## Tests

+Testdata is default data.

 ### Test 1. searchKey is found

-testdata is default data
-testing with searchKey 1 returns
+Testing with searchKey 1 returns

 ```json
 {